jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/what_is_it.rst

   <https://www.davincisurgerycommunity.com/instrumentation>`_).
 * Depth perception.
 Instead of looking at a wall mounted monitor, the operator is seated at a console which can provide a stereo display.
 * Motion scaling.
-Since the patient's side manipulators are mechanically decoupled from the operator's hand, it is possible to scale down the motion.
-This allows operators to perform finner tasks.
+Since the patient side manipulators are mechanically decoupled from the operator's hand, it is possible to scale down the motion.
+This allows operators to perform finer tasks.
 * Hand-eye registration.
-The system can determine the pose and orientation of the patient's side manipulators with respect to the endoscopic camera.
+The system can determine the pose and orientation of the patient side manipulators with respect to the endoscopic camera.
 Using this information, it is possible to compute the change of orientation (in 3D) to be applied to the surgeon's moves so the directions remain natural.
-If the surgeon's move to the left, the instrument will move to the left in the stereo display independently of the camera pose.
+If the surgeon moves to the left, the instrument will move to the left in the stereo display regardless of the camera pose.
 * The operator is seated at an ergonomic console during most of the surgery instead of standing above the patient holding instruments and looking at a monitor.